rihp/lambdas-generative-tweets/README.md

 ![image](https://user-images.githubusercontent.com/12145726/219856041-f20d1c73-e332-4bb7-a6c5-b8da411de3fe.png)

-Watch the full tutorial video for a step by step process to
+Watch the full tutorial video for a step by step process on how to build, modify and deploy the bot.
 - https://youtu.be/_husBmvv0j0